About the course

 Hardware and Networks

 This module explores how computers and networks function by introducing you to their components and structures, from the basic building blocks to fully functioning systems.
 The module covers how computers execute programs, how data is stored, recognised and manipulated, and which hardware and software components are used to achieve this.
-You’ll also get the opportunity to study how networks are constructed and what techniques (eg cryptography, routing and error detection and correction) are used to ensure that data is transmitted correctly and securely through them.
+You’ll also get the opportunity to study how networks are constructed and what techniques (e.g., network addressing, subnetting, routing, virtual private network, access control list) are used to ensure that data is transmitted correctly and securely through them.

 Software Design and Development

 This module aims to provide you with an introduction to the design, development, and testing of large scale software systems.
 The material covered includes introductory programming (in a language such as Java), program testing (using JUnit testing techniques), systems modelling (using unified modelling language- UML), graphical user interface (GUI) development, and rapid prototyping techniques.

 This module is studio based and takes a practical approach to the knowledge and skills covered.
 You will have opportunities to produce and evaluate a software prototype related to your chosen study path.
 Through this practice based approach you will be introduced to the concepts and principles of programming/scripting in different development environments.
 You will be required to plan, design, implement, test and deploy solutions in response to a requirement specification.
 Ultimately you are expected to produce a useful software product, whether it is a game, entertainment feature or business or media product.
 Throughout this module you’ll be supported in acquiring sound development and problem solving skills and be expected to assemble a portfolio of work.